siriusphp/invokator/readme.md

 1. middlewares
 2. pipelines
 3. events
+4. command bus (with middleware)
-4. actions a la Wordpress
+5. actions a la Wordpress
-5. filters a la Wordpress
+6. filters a la Wordpress

 All of the above patterns have in common that they are actually a list of callables, and they differ in the way they are executed in different ways.